dodoweg/miniECS/README.md

  update(delta, time) {
 // Fetch through all entities that got the position component
     this.getEntities().forEach((entity) => {
     console.log(entity.position);
     });
   }
 }
-ConsoleSystem.prototype.query = queries.console; // Assign the query 'console' that is a group of only one component, position
+// Assign the query 'console' that is an array of only one component, position ConsoleSystem.prototype.query = queries.console;

 // Registering the system
 world.registerSystem(new ConsoleSystem());
-// Create one entity and assign them the position "components" at the root of entity world.createEntity().assign(position);
+// Create one entity and assign them the position "components" <= i put quotation mark because "position" is also an accessible properties (entity.position) world.createEntity().assign(position);